Health Management

 Health Promotion System

-To promote health management on a systematic basis, we have established the Central Health Promotion Council, under the Central Safety and Health Council, the highest level organization, to confirm the policy and implementation status of company-wide health measures and examine items to be implemented.
+To promote health management on a systematic basis, we have established the Central Health Promotion Council, under the Central Safety and Health Council, the highest level organization, to formulate policy and implementation items and confirm implementation status of company-wide health measures.
 In addition, each business establishment has appointed health promotion committee members and health promotion staff to promote various health measures.

 Organization chart of the Central Safety and Health Council